We’d be happy to tell you more about applying to Elmhurst University as a military service member or veteran.

 No, this program is only available to Illinois public institutions and community colleges.

 Yes.
-You are automatically considered for merit-based scholarships when you apply to Elmhurst College.
+You are automatically considered for merit-based scholarships when you apply to Elmhurst University.
 If you are awarded any scholarships, you can accept them along with VA educational benefits.

 Yes.
 You may apply for financial aid without any impact on your VA education benefits.
 To apply for financial aid, file the Free Application for Federal Student Aid (FAFSA).